charleslparker/WEKALab/readme.md

 The important thing, again, is that the matrix have the same number of columns as the training data.
 The values you use for the classes, obviously, can be dummy values, but they must be there.

-Finally, if you want to output your matrix to ARFF format:
+Finally, if you want to output your matrix to ARFF format for use in e.g., the WEKA GUI:

 ```
 > writearfffile(M, 'iris.test')